 Step 5: Check leaks.

 Open the tap for water to run and check the showerhead unit you have fixed for any leaks.
-In case the showerhead, diverter, hose has leakages, make sure to tighten that connection precisely with your adjustable wrench or a channel-lock plier.
+In case the showerhead, diverter, or hose has leakages, make sure to tighten that connection precisely with your adjustable wrench or a channel-lock plier.
 Use a piece of leather or heavy cloth to take care of the finish.

 1. Can I add a handheld showerhead to my existing showerhead?